Technology

 The TARAS card also reduces the cost of sub-metering panels and simplifies the installation of these systems.

-Another valuable aspect of the TARAS technology is the open source communication protocol, which allows system integrators to communicate with the hardware and allows easy incorporation of the technology into existing platforms.
+Open two-way communication=Easy system integration: A unique aspect of the TARAS technology is that additional signals from remote sensors such as vibration sensors can be channeled through the card and be included in the data network protocol for easy viewing and analysis via end-user software.
+The TARAS technology’s open source communication protocol allows system integrators to communicate with the hardware and allows easy incorporation of the technology into existing platforms.

 TARAS Enabled